dansmyers/PredictiveModeling/Sprint-4-Generative_AI/README.md

 Tips:

-- This article is an ``explainer'', not a ``formal academic essay'' - whatever that means.
+- This article is an "explainer", not a "formal academic essay" - whatever that means.
 Write something that your mom would actually want to read.

 - You're probably going to start by pasting the prompt into ChatGPT.
 That's fine and it will give you a starting point, but it's not going to give you the finished product.